 - Create a GAM account in order to use AdX.

 - Wait for Google AdX approval.
 If your site doesn’t get accepted, you can still get access to AdX through Setupad.

 AdSense is a free, self-managed platform for publishers to earn money from showing ads on their websites.
 AdSense is a cost-per-click (CPC) platform which means that publishers get paid each time someone clicks on their ads.

 Google AdSense is the best choice for small-medium publishers (<100k monthly visitors) who don’t have a lot of technical knowledge and don’t need granular control over ad spaces and ad optimization.

 How Does Google AdSense Work?

 If your website meets all eligibility requirements, it will be accepted into the network and granted permission to display ads.

-If your website has good traffic (for example, 1M page views per month), you should consider monetizing your website with ad operation managers, like Setupad.
+If your website has good traffic (for example, 1M page views per month), you should consider monetizing your website with a monetization platform, like Setupad.
 Why?
-Because we have developed a header bidding technology that connects you not only to Google Adx but also Pubmatic and other SSPs.
-Our clients are free from worries about ad quality and malvertising.
+Because we have header bidding technology that connects you not only to Google AdX but also to 28 other demand partners.
+Our clients also don’t need to worry about malicious ads or ad quality.

 If you still have questions about these platforms?
 Contact us at [email protected].